see ANNE BlOUNT

 ISABEL LANGLEY (d.
 December 3, 1587)

 Isabel Langley was the daughter of Richard Langley of Owsthorpe, Yorkshire (x.
 December 1, 1586) and Agnes Hansby.
-She was already married to William Foster of Earswick and pregnant with their child when her father’s house of Owsthorpe (sometimes called Grimthrope) was raided by priest catchers and he was arrested and charged with harboring.
-Isabel was also present but she escaped during the raid.
-While her father was in prison in York Castle she visited him there and, seeing the wretched conditions under which recusants were kept, continued to visit even after his execution.
-She was then arrested herself for giving aid to Catholics and she and the child died as a result of the conditions of her imprisonment.
+She married William Foster of Earswick.
+She was at her father’s house of Owsthorpe (sometimes called Grimthorpe) when it was raided by priest catchers.
+He was arrested and charged with harboring.
+Isabel, who was pregnant, escaped.
+She visited her father while he was in prison in York Castle and, having seen the wretched conditions under which recusants were kept, continued to visit even after his execution.
+This led to her arrest for giving aid to Catholics.
+She and her child died in prison.

 see JANE ASHLEY